 Emotional Mastery is the process of becoming aware of and learning to direct your emotional states – how you feel moment to moment – and using it to your advantage.
 Here’s how you do it.

 I’ve personally been rereading a lot of Tony Robbins this year, and systematically implementing ideas that I’ve missed in the past.
 One of the things that he really emphasizes (and that no-one else seems to) is this concept of Emotional Mastery.
 The general gist of it is to learn to consciously direct our emotions so that they are useful for what we want to do, and to not leave ourselves and our moods at the mercy of external events and random occurrences.
+If you are curious about the message of emotional mastery…keep reading.

 I am somewhat embarrassed to say that in my own life I’ve neglected this idea of Emotional Mastery in the past, for many reasons: